History of Korea: Japanese rule (1910–1945)

 The Provisional Government of the Republic of Korea was established in Shanghai, China, in the aftermath of the March 1 Movement, which coordinated the liberation effort and resistance against Japanese rule.
 Some of the achievements of the Provisional Government included the Battle of Chingshanli of 1920 and the ambush of Japanese military leadership in China in 1932.
+In 1920, Imperial Japanese Army massacred somewhere from 5,000 to tens of thousands of Korean civilians at Gando in retaliation to loss at Battle of Chingshanli.
+This incident is called Gando Massacre.
 The Provisional Government is considered to be the de jure government of the Korean people between 1919 and 1948.
 The legitimacy of the provisional government is enshrined into the preamble of the constitution of the Republic of Korea.

-So far as primary and secondary education in Korea were classified as being for “those habitually using the Korean language”, and for “those habitually using the Japanese language”.
-Thus, the ethnic Koreans could attend the schools primarily for Japanese, and vice versa.
+Primary and secondary education in Korea were classified as being for "those habitually using the Korean language", and for "those habitually using the Japanese language".
+Ethnic Koreans could thus attend the schools primarily for Japanese, and vice versa.

-As of 1926, the Korean language was taught for 4 hours a week for the first and second year of a common school having a six-year course, 3 for the rest of the course.
-Both Japanese and Koreans paid school-fees, without exception.
+As of 1926, the Korean language was taught for four hours a week for the first and second year of a six-year course, and three hours a week for the rest of the course.
+Both Japanese and Koreans paid school fees, without exception.
 The average fee in a common school was about 25 cents a month.
-The educational assessment levied by District educational bodies, paid by the ethnic Koreans, averaged about 20 cents in 1923, per capita of the Korean population, that levied by school associations, paid by the ethnic Japanese, averaged about 3.30 dollars per capita of the Japanese population comprised within all the school associations in Korea.
+In 1923, Koreans paid on average 20 cents per capita and Japanese in Korea about 3.30 dollars per capita.

 The literacy rate of Korea reached 22% in 1945.
 The school curriculum was radically modified to eliminate teaching of the Korean language and history.
 The Korean language was banned, and Koreans were forced to adopt Japanese names, and newspapers were prohibited from publishing in Korean.
 Numerous Korean cultural artifacts were destroyed or taken to Japan.
 According to an investigation by the South Korean government, 75,311 cultural assets were taken from Korea.

 Some Koreans left the Korean Peninsula for exile in China, the United States, and elsewhere.
 Koreans in Manchuria formed resistance groups known as Dongnipgun (Liberation Army); they would travel in and out of the Sino-Korean border, fighting guerrilla warfare with Japanese forces.
 Some of them would group together in the 1940s as the Korean Liberation Army, which took part in allied action in China and parts of South East Asia.
 Tens of thousands of Koreans also joined the People's Liberation Army and the National Revolutionary Army.

 The expulsion of the Japanese in 1945 removed practically all administrative and technical expertise.
-While the Japanese only comprised 2.6 percent of the population in 1944, they were an urban elite.
-The largest 50 cities contained 71 percent of the Japanese but only 12 percent of the Koreans.
+While the Japanese only comprised 2.6% of the population in 1944, they were an urban elite.
+The largest 50 cities contained 71% of the Japanese but only 12% of the Koreans.
 They largely dominated the ranks of the well-educated occupations.
-Meanwhile, 71 percent of the Koreans worked on farms.
+Meanwhile, 71% of the Koreans worked on farms.